Pacific sand sole

-The Pacific sand sole (Psettichthys melanostictus), also known as simply sand sole, is a flatfish species inhabiting the northeastern Pacific waters where it lives on sandy bottoms.
-The only species in the genus, Psettichthys, it ranges from the Bering Sea to Northern California.
+The Pacific sand sole (Psettichthys melanostictus), also known as simply sand sole, is a species of flatfish found in the north-eastern Pacific waters where it lives on sandy bottoms.
+It is the only species in the genus Psettichthys, and ranges from the Bering Sea to northern California.

 Description and taxonomy

 The Pacific sand sole, belongs to the order Pleuronectiformes, and the family Pleuronectidae.
 They are considered a flatfish due to their body shape, just like Hippoglossus (halibuts), Solea (soles), and Platichthys (flounders).
 This fish can get over 62.95 cm (24.78 in) in length and on average this fish can weigh approximately 2.484 kg (5.476 lbs).